-▶ Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents
+Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents different level of over-current protection for the memory voltage.

-DDR VPP CH(A/B) Current Protection
+□ DDR VPP CH(A/B) Current Protection

 Allows you to set the over-current protection level for Channel A and Channel B memory VPP voltage.